reasonable suspicion

 Primary tabs

-When an officer stops someone to search the person, courts require that the officer has either a search warrant, probable cause to search, or a reasonable suspicion to search.
+When an officer stops an individual for a search, courts require that the officer has either a search warrantprobable cause to search, or a reasonable suspicion to search.
 In descending order of what gives an officer the broadest authority to perform a search, courts have found that the order is search warrant, probable cause, and then reasonable suspicion.

-Reasonable Suspicion As Applied to a Stop & Frisk
+Reasonable Suspicion as Applied to Stop & Frisk

 In Terry v.
-Ohio 392 U.S. 1 (1968), the Supreme Court held that if a police officer believes that an individual has a weapon which poses a danger to the officer, the officer may stop that individual to search the individual for a weapon.
-The Court held that to determine whether the police officer acted reasonably in the stop, a court should not look at whether he has a hunch, but rather "to the specific reasonable inferences which he is entitled to draw from the facts in light of his experience."
+Ohio, 392 U.S. 1 (1968), the Supreme Court held that if a police officer reasonably believes "that the person has committed, is committing, or is about to commit a crime and has a reasonable belief that the person may be armed and presently dangerous"- then the officer may stop and search the individual.
+The Court held that to determine whether the police officer acted reasonably in the stop, courts should consider “the specific reasonable inferences which he is entitled to draw from the facts in light of his experience,” rather than merely relying on a hunch.

 Further Reading

-For more on Reasonable Suspicion, please see this University of Pittsburgh Law Review article, this Indiana University Law Journal article, and this Touro Law Review article
+For more information on reasonable suspicion, please see the University of Pittsburgh Law Review article, Indiana University Law Journal article, and Touro Law Review article